Siluetti/nhlshotmap/README.md

         - BUG: the faceoffs (and thus probably also the other events on the ice) seem little off the marks.
 Maybe something to do with the translations as the center faceoff is calculated from rink width and height / 2 and the events are translated coordinates?
             - as a side note it seems that neutral area faceoffs near blue lines are off quite a bit.
 Reason for this is unclear.

+#Install NPM and amplify
+Install NPM.
+After installing NPM install amplify command line interface.
+You might need to run these the following command as admin (if you did not see down below):

 $ npm install -g @aws-amplify/cli

+If the install gives ERR_SOCKET_TIMEOUT it is probably because you have not run the command as admin (or then something has timeouted).
+In any case run

+$ npm uninstall -g @aws-amplify/cli

+Before running the install again.

+Now that you have your installation done, you have to configure amplify to use correct credentials.
+You can do this by running:

 $ amplify configure

 amplify configure asks you to sign into the AWS Console.

-Once you’re signed in, the Amplify CLI asks you to create an IAM user.
+Once you’re signed in, the Amplify CLI asks you to create an IAM user and opens up browser for this.
+Note that it is not necessary to create a new user if you already have old username.
+You can just skip the browser setup and give the old username, accessKeyId and secretAccessKey to the console.

 Specify the AWS Region ?
 *region*: # Your preferred region